-"Whatcha' drinkin'?" he asked her stuffing the chips in his mouth and taking a swig of the beer.
+"Whatcha' drinkin'?" he asked her stuffing the chips in his mouth and taking a swig of beer.
 "Vodka and seltzer." she answered flatly.
 Robin frowned a little.
 He could tell she had been crying.
-Her eyelashes were a little stuck together and her eyes looked a bit pink.
+Her eyelashes were stuck together a little and her eyes looked pinkish.

 "What's wrong, Babe?" he inquired.
 Gene's eyes welled up again but she held the tears back.
 "Nothing.
 Well, nothing that has any answer or quick fix.
 I guess I'm just tired too." she answered as she wiped her eyes with the back of her wrist and took a sip of her drink.
 "Aw come on."
 Robin pressed.